Professor-G/pyBIA/docs/index.rst

    This documentation is actively being developed and may change.

 **pyBIA** (Blob Identification Algorithm) is an open-source Python framework for automated detection and classification of spatially extended, diffuse emission at high redshift (i.e., blob-like sources), such as Lyman-alpha blobs (LABs).
-The software was developed to support the analysis in **Godines, D. & Prescott, K. M. (2026, accepted in PASP)**.
+The software was developed to support the analysis in `Godines and Prescott 2026 <https://iopscience.iop.org/article/10.1088/1538-3873/ae56be>`_.
 If you use pyBIA in a publication, we would appreciate citations to the paper as well as the `software release DOI <https://doi.org/10.5281/zenodo.17092327>`_.

 By integrating source detection, aperture photometry, morphological segmentation, and machine learning, pyBIA provides an end-to-end pipeline for reducing large source catalogs into a prioritized candidate list for follow-up study.
 While optimized for high-redshift astronomy, its modular architecture makes it a flexible software tool for workflows requiring **image segmentation**, **anomaly detection**, or **classification**.